ellakoa/postcard-poem/content/posts/delicate-lace.md

 metaImage: /img/beyond-pebbles-face-kingsdo.jpg
 alt: Woodland, the woodland floor is covered with delicate white flowers, the wood anemone.
-poem: |
+poem: |+

-  A mantle of intricate lace
-  the wood anemone's shy embrace
+  The wood anemone's shy embrace a mantle of intricate lace
   Demure, close to the ground
-  Smiles when the sun shines down.
+  Openly smiles when the sun shines down.

 alignPoemLeft: false
 removePostcardPadding: false
 address: Delicate Lace